fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 What about variables created inside of execution contexts of functions?
 They are called Variable Environment.

 Some functions have access to certain variables, while others not.
-Remember functions have their own execution content in which variabs reside and the first execution context is the global() one.
+Remember functions have their own execution content in which variables reside and the first execution context is the global() one.

 Variables default to their outermost execution context.
 Execution context have their own variable environment.